Warren scores career-high 53 as Pacers beat 76ers 127-121

 The Pacers got the restart-opening win without two starters.
 Domantas Sabonis left the bubble with a left foot injury a week ago and is out indefinitely.
 Malcolm Brogdon, who had recovered from a COVID-19 infection that was announced on June 24, missed the game with a neck injury sustained in final scrimmage game before the restart.

 Myles Turner, who scored nine points before fouling out, made his only 3-point attempt to put Indiana up for good at 110-107 with 4:34 remaining.

-Harris hit a 3 in the final minute before a long clinching 3 from Warren.
+Harris hit a 3 in the final minute before a long clinching 3 from Warren, the first Indiana player to score at least 50 points in a game in 15 years.

-Oladipo joined his teammates in Florida after initially staying home and said he was practicing with the intent to play.
-But there wasn’t any official word until coach Nate McMillan said before the game the seventh-year guard was starting.
+“A guy that hot, you try to get him the ball,” coach Nate McMillan said.
+“T.J. was as hot as I’ve ever seen him, and I thought our guys did a good job of sacrificing and screening and giving him the ball.”

 TIP-INS